Choosing between products

 The S3 is the basic EMS Gateway.|

-The E32 V2 has, aside from WiFi, an Ethernet/LAN port for wired networking.
+The E32 V2 has, aside from WiFi, a RJ45 Ethernet/LAN port for wired networking.

-The Gateway S3 and S3-LR are based on the ESP32-S3 microcontroller.
+The Gateway S3 is based on the ESP32-S3 microcontroller.
 The E32 V2 has the ‘regular’ ESP32 because that version still supports hardware Ethernet interfaces.
 This was stripped out of the ESP32-S3.

-All three perform similarly.
-And all three have the exact same EMS bus connection options.
+All models perform equally.
+And all have the exact same EMS bus connection and configuration options (Except for the wired networking feature of course).

-If you don’t have LAN available near the boiler or heat pump, but good WiFi, the S3 is a good fit, but the E32 V2 also has the same WiFi performance as the S3.
-Furthermore the S3-LR will also perform well here because of it’s external antenna.
+If you don’t have LAN available near the boiler or heat pump, but only WiFi, the S3 is a good fit, but the E32 V2 also has the same WiFi performance as the S3.

 Another consideration is the size of the Gateway.
 The E32 V2 is double the size of the S3 and S3-LR.
 If you don’t have a lot of room the E32 V2 may be a bit large.